sindresorhus/is-absolute-url/readme.md

 > Check if a URL is absolute

-By default, it checks if the URL is of the `http` or `https` protocol.
+By default, it checks if the URL uses the `http` or `https` protocol.

 ## Install